• Skip to main content

 Spread this homemade mason jar butter on all kinds of bread and bread products for a comforting treat.
 Sourdough bread, jalapeño cheddar bread, biscuits, naan bread, and crackers are some of my favorites.

 Creamy homemade butter also pairs well with a variety of breakfast foods.
-Smear it on waffles, pancakes, French toast, sourdough pumpkin muffins, or blueberry chocolate chip muffins.
+Smear it on waffles, pancakes, French toast, sourdough pumpkin muffins, or sourdough double chocolate muffins.
 Or mix it into scrambled eggs or a frittata to give them a buttery flavor.

 How to Store